From Acceptance to Publication

 The paper will then go to one of the journal’s copy editors.
 The copy editor will send you a marked-up copy noting required changes.
 You are responsible for implementing these changes on your files.
 Your paper will not go into the publication queue until the copy editor approves it!

 Once the copy editor approves your paper, you should send your manuscript and source files to the journal’s Managing Editor.
 Please include all source files (Word, Latex, tables, figures) needed for typesetting, as well as any supplementary materials to be posted online.
 If you are including supplementary materials to be posted online, please make sure the files are clearly labeled and note these files in your email to the Managing Editor.
+Please ensure the files you send to the Managing Editor are final.
+No changes to supplementary material will be allowed once the files are posted to the OUP site.

 The Managing Editor will then send your files to Oxford University Press for typesetting.
 Within a few days, you will receive an email from OUP advising you on the next steps of the publication process.

 OUP will place the copy edited PDF of the accepted paper on Advance Access with the label “Accepted Manuscript.”
 After typesetting, you’ll be given the chance to view your paper on final time before publication.
 Once you approve the typeset version, OUP will then replace the “Accepted Manuscript” label with the “Corrected Proof” label.
+The paper is considered published online at that time.

 LaTeX Style Files